Night at the Eagle Inn (2021) Review – Grimmfest

 Night at the Eagle Inn was screened as part of Grimmfest’s live showings and will be available as part of their virtual festival on October 15th.
 You can check their website for details.
 1091 Pictures will release Night at the Eagle Inn on November 2nd.
 You can check their website and Facebook page for details.

-Thanks once again to Phil and Nerdly for the chance to cover Grimmfest.
+Thanks once again to Phil and Nerdly for the chance to cover this at Grimmfest.